Crystalline liftings and weight part of Serre's conjecture: Shapes of upper triangular Kisin modules with -coefficient-II

-\begin{rem} We remark that Proposition \ref{shape} effectively gives an ``upper bound" for the shape of upper triangular torsion Kisin modules that we are studying (we mentioned about this ``upper bound" in the Introduction of this paper).
+\begin{rem} We remark that Proposition \ref{shape} effectively gives an ``upper bound" for the shape of upper triangular Kisin modules with $k_E$-coefficient that we are studying (we mentioned about this ``upper bound" in the Introduction).
 This is because for the matrices $A_s$, the elements that can vary are those $y_{s, i, j}$ when $t_{j, s} > t_{i, s}$, and they can only vary in $k_E$.
 We will need Section 5 to give precise meaning for the ``upper bound", see Proposition \ref{shapesubmodule}. \end{rem}